After all, John is a classic, an evergreen name from Biblical times to the present day.

 Sian – Properly spelled Siân and pronounced Shan or Shahn.
 It’s pretty close to Sean, another cousin of John.
 It’s also rarer than rare in the US, where you’re more likely to meet a girl named Sean.

 Giovanna, Gianna, Giannina, Giovanetta – In Italian, the Latin Iohannes became Giovanni, with Giovanna the feminine form.
-It shortens to Gianna, and is elaborated to Giannina and Giovanetta.
+It shortens to Gianna.
+But we elaborate it to Giannina and Giovanetta.
 Jersey Shore alum Nicole Polizzi gave the name to a daughter in 2014.
 Gia is a possible short form.

 Ivana, Ivanka – Plenty of Slavic men have answered to Ivan, from rulers to writers.
 Ivana is the most common feminine form.
-The former Mrs. Donald Trump was a Czech-born model.
-The couple named their daughter Ivanka, traditionally a nickname form of Ivana.
+The -ka ending is a diminutive.
+As Annie is to Anne, Ivanka is to Ivana.

 Jan, Jana, Janna – In Dutch and German, as well as Scandinavian and some Slavic languages, John became Jan.
 And Jan led to the feminine form Jana or Janna.
 In English, Jan can also be feminine, a nickname for Jana or any of the Jan- names on this list.
-The middle Brady sister is a famous Jan, and the Nineteen Kids and Counting Duggar family includes a Jana.
+The middle Brady sister is a famous Jan, and the reality television Duggar family includes a Jana.

 Janet – Originally a medieval diminutive for Jane, Janet succeeded Jean and Joan as the most popular feminine form of John in the US, peaking in the 1950s.
-This means the average Janet in 2014 is probably somebody’s grandmother.
-And yet, Janet retains some Hollywood glamour thanks to Oscar-nominated actress Janet Leigh, and a certain currency thanks to singer Janet Jackson.
+This means the average Janet today is probably somebody’s grandmother.
+The name retains some Hollywood glamour thanks to Oscar-nominated actress Janet Leigh, and a certain familiarity thanks to singer Janet Jackson.

 Janice – Another elaboration of Jane, Janice cannot claim medieval roots.
 Nineteenth-century writer Paul Leicester Ford penned many a biography of the American Revolution, and also wrote fiction set in the era.
 In Janice Meredith, Ford imagined a lovely, well-born girl, daughter of a Tory, who falls for a revolutionary.
 Janice is converted to the cause, and lends a hand to Paul Revere and even George Washington.
 The book became a play in 1900 and a silent film in 1924.
 Janice’s rise to popularity tracks very neatly with the popularity of Ford’s story.